mobizt/Firebase-ESP-Client/README.md

-## Google Cloud Functions
+## Cloud Functions for Firebase

-The Google Cloud Functions create/deployment, update, call, delete and list are supported.
+The Cloud Functions create/deployment, update, call, delete and list are supported.

 The library also support the source code deployment which you can edit the functions and deploy it using the embedded device.